ghjwp7/pypevue/README.rst

 Software requirements
 =====================

-To use the program, you need to have python3 and OpenSCAD installed on your system.
-[An early version of pypevu ("pipeVue0.py") also required the `SolidPython` module, but this version does not.]
+To use the program, you need to have python3 installed on your system and also should have openscad installed.
+Install pypevu using [in future] pip3 or [at moment] by copying files pypevu.py, __init__.py, baseFuncs.py, makeIcosaGeo.py into a directory called pypevue.
+Get a script file for the object you wish to make, and say pypevu f=<sf>

-Obtain files pypevu.py, pypevu.codeBase.scad, __init__.py,
-baseFuncs.py, and a script file for the drawing you wish to make.
+where <sf> is the script file name.
+(If pypevu or the pypevue module isn't found, run ./new-bin-lib-links in the pypevue directory.)
+After pypevu runs, view the 3D result via a command like openscad pypevu.scad .

 Running the program
 =====================